 This section will discuss the frequency and time scales associated with the major aerodynamic noise sources on a horizontal axis wind turbine.
-These are broadband noise associated with turbulence leading-edge interaction, airfoil trailing edge noise and impulsive noise associated with the bladetower interaction.
-To perform the analyses, the wind turbine used by Oerlemans and Schepers (2009) was used.
+These are broadband noise associated with turbulence leading-edge interaction, airfoil trailing edge noise and impulsive noise associated with the blade-tower interaction.
+To perform the analyses, the wind turbine used by Oerlemans and Schepers [11] was used.
 This turbine is a GE 2.3 MW prototype test turbine with a rotor diameter of 94 m and a tower height of 100 m.
-For a wind speed of 9.75 m/s and a rotational speed of 14.7 RPM, an empirical model (Cebeci and Bradshaw 1977) was used to estimate the boundary layer height at the trailing edge (needed to estimate trailing edge noise frequencies).
-Assuming a tip chord of 1.5 m, the boundary layer height was estimated at the rotor tip to be 24 mm.
+For a wind speed of 9.75 m/s and a rotational speed of 14.7 RPM, an empirical model [15] was used to estimate the boundary layer height at the trailing edge (needed to estimate trailing edge noise frequencies).
+Assuming a tip chord of 1.5 m, the trailing edge boundary layer height was estimated to be 24 mm at the tip of the blade (maximum radius).